LUXCoin (LUX) Trading Up 17.7% Over Last 7 Days

-LUXCoin (CURRENCY:LUX) traded 2% higher against the US dollar during the 1-day period ending at 20:00 PM ET on August 28th.
-Over the last week, LUXCoin has traded 17.7% higher against the US dollar.
-LUXCoin has a market capitalization of $969,977.97 and approximately $433.00 worth of LUXCoin was traded on exchanges in the last day.
-One LUXCoin coin can currently be purchased for approximately $0.0810 or 0.00000166 BTC on cryptocurrency exchanges.
+LUXCoin (CURRENCY:LUX) traded 2% higher against the US dollar during the 1-day period ending at 12:00 PM Eastern on August 31st.
+LUXCoin has a total market cap of $969,977.97 and approximately $433.00 worth of LUXCoin was traded on exchanges in the last day.
+In the last week, LUXCoin has traded up 17.7% against the US dollar.
+One LUXCoin coin can currently be purchased for $0.0810 or 0.00000166 BTC on popular cryptocurrency exchanges.

 - Cosmos (ATOM) traded 3.6% higher against the dollar and now trades at $21.26 or 0.00043576 BTC.